Integer matrices with a given characteristic polynomial and multiplicative dependence of matrices: Introduction

-We recall that the notations $U = O(V)$, $U \ll V$ and $ V\gg U$ are equivalent to $|U|\leqslant c V$ for some positive constant $c$, which throughout this work, may depend only on $n$ and $s$, and also on the dimensions of lattices in Section~\ref{sec:backgr latt}.
+We recall that the notations $U = O(V)$, $U \ll V$ and $ V\gg U$ are equivalent to $|U|\leqslant c V$ for some positive constant $c$, which throughout this work, may depend only on $n$ and $s$, and also on the the degree, dimension and the number of variables and polynomials defining varieties in Section~\ref{sec:rat point}.